xlanex6/netlify_first_lambda/readme.md

 ## Netlify Lambda

----

-Every thing start with ...
+Everythings start with ...

 ```bash
  npm init
 ```

-then install the npm package [netlify-lambda](https://www.npmjs.com/package/netlify-lambda)
+Install the npm package [netlify-lambda](https://www.npmjs.com/package/netlify-lambda)

 ```bash
 npm install netlify-lambda
 ```

-To start on dev mode you need to add some sripts on `package.json` file
+Add some sripts on `package.json` file, to build and serve the localhost for local development.

 ```json
 ...